tgolowan/meraki-google-assistant/README.md

 ![](https://github.com/tgolowan/meraki-google-assistant/blob/main/images/pythonanywhere-flask.png)

 The flask_app.py file is going to contain the code which is going to parse the webhooks from IFTTT and send API calls to Meraki Dashboard.
-Let’s open it and a separate browser tab
+Let’s open it and a separate browser tab and copy from flask.app.py from github repository

 ##### 2.IFTTT Applet.

-2.Sign up on https://ifttt.com with your Google account Connect Google Assistant service: Explore > Google Assistant > Services (Tab) > Select Google Assistant > Connect Connect Google Assistant service: Explore > Webhooks > Services (Tab) > Select Webhooks > Connect We will create guest SSID: one is to enable and another one to disable guest SSID
+2.Sign up on https://ifttt.com with your Google account

+Connect Google Assistant service: Explore > Google Assistant > Services (Tab) > Select Google Assistant > Connect Connect Google Assistant service: Explore > Webhooks > Services (Tab) > Select Webhooks > Connect We will create guest SSID: one is to enable and another one to disable guest SSID